 Civvie Spandex: The Rocketeer's "costume" is actually fairly mundane pilot garb for the 1930's.
 The only truly remarkable thing about it is the helmet and the jetpack.

 Climbing Climax: The climax takes place on Cliff having to mount a zeppelin.

 Contrived Clumsiness: Cliff Secord does this when he's at the South Seas Club, where his girlfriend Jenny is with Neville Sinclair, who's looking for the rocketpack.
 He "accidentally" spills some champagne on Jenny just before she tells Neville about him and how he's got the rocketpack.

 Disney Villain Death: A variation: Neville Sinclair voluntarily flies out of the zeppelin with the rocketpack, but its fuel leak causes it to burst into a massive fireball, causing Neville to crash into the Hollywoodland sign and explode spectacularly.

 Disposable Pilot: As Neville Sinclair is making his escape aboard a Nazi zeppelin, the captain tells Sinclair that their pilot is the best in Germany, when Lothar's unconscious body knocks the pilot out of the zeppelin.

 Almost Truth in Television as a lot of Real Life American gangsters during that era weren't too thrilled with fascism.
 In fact, gangsters were the police forces' biggest allies in weeding out Nazi supporters.
 This is due to Mussolini persecuting the Sicilian Families back in the Old Country.
 And Hitler wasn't a favorite of the Jewish mobsters either.

-Even before Sinclair is exposed, Valentine is quite resentful of him:
+Even before The Reveal, Valentine is quite resentful of him: